delvikgroup/skiwayspage/README.md

-# Skiways Website
+# SkiWays Website
-This is the official repository for Skiways by Delvik.
+This is the official repository for SkiWays by Delvik.